 If the lazy eye is caused by a problem with light entering the eye, such as a cataract, then that condition will need to be treated.

 Lazy eye treatment is most effective in children under 8 years old, as it gets a bit more difficult to treat as they get older.
 So it’s important to get a lazy eye checked sooner rather than later for the best chance of successful treatment

 Lazy eye diagnosis

 School eye screening may not pick up less severe lazy eyes, so it’s best to have a full eye examination.
-Don’t forget that all children under-16 receive an NHS-funded eye test.

 If you have any concerns about your child’s eyesight or you’d like to know more about your own lazy eye, you should visit your optometrist.